Recap / Justice League Unlimited S 3 E 12 Alive

-- Came Back Strong: Darkseid.
+- Came Back Strong: Darkseid comes back with a new outfit and, apparently, teleportation.
 Word of God says that his redesign is due to him being fused with non-sentient remnants of Brainiac's technology.

 - Dying Curse: Tala invokes this trope in a different sense by tampering with the process and bringing back Darkseid instead as a final middle finger to Lex.

 - Enemy Civil War: The bulk of the episode is spent on one between Team Luthor and Team Grodd.
 We also get a glimpse of the one on Apokolips...which ends the second Darkseid shows up.
 Unlike several other episodes with this trope, it does not actually feature the heroes until the very end.

 - Enemy Mine: The episode ends with Lex and the Society forced to help the Justice League defend Earth from invasion by Apokolips.

 - Eviler Than Thou: Lex to Grodd and Tala.
 Then Darkseid arrives and shows him up.

 - Evil Power Vacuum: As soon as Darkseid returns to reclaim his post as the ruler of Apokolips, the two factions that started fighting for control when he left surrender to him.

 - Evil vs. Evil: The premise of this episode.

 - Famous Last Words: Gorilla Grodd: "You twisted pink rabble of a hominid, I'm not done with you!
 I'll get out of this and when I do...!"

 - He's Back: Darkseid IS once more!
 And now even more powerful than before!